What is Combined Heat and Power?

 - Significant reductions in carbon emissions

-- Improves financial forecasting (energy spend) and business competitiveness
+- Future proofing sites from uncontrollable external energy factors – improves financial forecasting (energy spend) and business competitiveness

 - Enhances corporate ethics